crazyuploader/TIL/python/check-if-a-key-exists-in-dictionary.md

-# Check IF A Key Exists In Dictionary
+# Check If A Key Exists In Dictionary

 We can check if a key exists in a dictionary using a simple if statement.